youngmychald/angular-springboot-backend/README.md

-# Angular Spring Boot JPA/Hibernate Web Project
+# Spring Boot JPA/Hibernate Web Project
 This Spring Boot application provides the REST API services utilizing Java 1.8 and JPA/Hibernate to perform the major CRUD operations for their respective REST URI endpoints.
-The front-end UI is authored inm Angular 12.
-Currently there is not Service layer ore its implementations as the current CRUD operations are satisfied by extending the JpaRepository in the repository layer.
+The front-end UI is authored in Angular 12.
+Currently there is not Service layer or its implementations as the current CRUD operations are satisfied by extending the JpaRepository in the repository layer.

 ## Technologies Used
  1. Spring Boot 2.7.